-Roll-formed Racks
+Roll-Formed Racks

 When it comes to selective pallet racking types, one of the significant differentiators is material.
 In most cases, you’ll need to choose between roll-formed and structural steel racking systems.

-Of course, teardrop is just one style available in the market.
+Of course, teardrop is just one style available on the market.
 You’ll often find other manufacturers producing different styles like Interlake New Style or Keystone pallet racking — each with different advantages and availability.

-Even so, if you’re interested in installing a racking system in your warehouse, consider working with a team of professionals to handle equipment installation.
+Even so, if you’re interested in installing a racking storage system in your warehouse, consider working with a team of professionals to handle equipment installation.

 Advantages and Drawbacks of Selective Roll-Formed Pallet Racking